dragoyanev/sf-project-04-unscented-kalman-filter/README.md

 # SFND_Unscented_Kalman_Filter
-Sensor Fusion UKF Highway Project Starter Code
+This project is based on Sensor Fusion UKF Highway Project Starter Code

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-In this project you will implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project is implemented an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.

 The main program can be built and ran by doing the following from the project top directory.